 - Specific communication tools have been developed for visually impaired users

-- Descriptive and touch-based guides (with thermographic reproductions), allowing visitors to discover the museum’s artworks.
+- Descriptive and tactile guides (with thermographic reproductions), allowing visitors to discover the museum’s artworks.

 - Tactile tours offer another view of sculpting.
 It also allows visitors to take part in arts and crafts workshops.